 Oil the Fish

-Grilling fish can be tricky – they stick to the grill a lot.
-So minimize this by making sure your grill is very clean, very hot, and very well oiled.
-Do this by soaking a paper towel in canola or some other inexpensive oil, then wiping down the grill with it just before putting the fish down.
+Grilling fish can be tricky because it tends to stick to the grill.
+To minimize this, first be sure your grill is very clean, very hot, and very well oiled: just before putting the fish down, clean the grill for the last time by soaking a paper towel in canola oil, and carefully wiping down the cooking surface.

 04 of 07